 a) To contribute to EU-wide capacity building and policy learning by supporting networking and the exchange of experience and practices among relevant stakeholders related to Investment for Growth and Jobs and European Territorial Cooperation programmes.
-In order to achieve this, the participation in the platform activities is open to any interested relevant organisation.
-The main added value is to ensure that even when a region is not involved in a project, it can still benefit from the programme's learning and knowledge through the platform work.
+In order to achieve this, the participation in the Platform activities is open to any interested relevant organisation.
+The main added value is to ensure that any region can benefit from the programme's learning and knowledge, even if it is not directly involved in a project.